Remote Jump Shortcuts

 A Jumpoint acts as a conduit for unattended access to Windows and Linux computers on a known remote network.
 A single Jumpoint installed on a computer within a local area network is used to access multiple systems, eliminating the need to pre-install software on every computer you may need to access.

 Jumpoint is available for Windows and Linux systems.
 Jump Clients are needed for remote access to Mac computers.
 To Jump to a Windows computer without a Jump Client, that computer must have Remote Registry Service enabled (disabled by default in Vista) and must be on a domain.
 You cannot Jump to a mobile device, though Jump Technology is available from mobile BeyondTrust consoles.

 Create a Remote Jump Shortcut

 To create a Remote Jump shortcut, click the Create button in the Jump interface.
 From the dropdown, select Remote Jump.
-Remote Jump shortcuts appear in the Jump interface along with Jump Clients and other types of Jump Item shortcuts.
+Remote Jump shortcuts appear in the Jump interface, as well as Jump Clients and other types of Jump Item shortcuts.

 Organize and manage existing Jump Items by selecting one or more Jump Items and clicking Properties.